-A new chemical regulation Chemical Substance Act has been drafted since April 2019, with the most recent draft released in January 2021.
+A draft of a new chemical regulation Chemical Substance Act was released in April 2019, the second and third draft were released in September 2019 and January 2021.
 The draft covers the full life cycle of chemical substances, mixtures and articles: (re)import/(re)export, manufacturing, transit, use, sales, disposal and recycling.